I am, by nature, a creature of the web. My daytime vision is excellent although I prefer to roam, far and wide, under the cover of darkness.

 The Cyberspace Convention was a celebration of the cyber-art aesthetic.
 Live music and performance art entertained the museum visitors and convention-goers who were waiting their turn to experience virtual reality of the robotic kind.

 [Mike is seeking additional images for the Bipedal Ornithopter, the Crawling Hand Robot, the Keeling Space Shuttle Simulator, Varmint, and the Venus Project.
+Let him know if you have knowledge of any other projects that were exhibited at the Cyberspace Convention.]

 The background material for this page is derived from an archived page on the Internet Archive Wayback Machine.
 Some links may have been added, removed, or updated.